nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

    * The provided support is experimental.
    * Not supported with TF-M.

-Password-authenticated key agreement driver configurations
+Password-authenticated key exchange driver configurations
 ==========================================================

 The following table shows PAKE algorithm support for each driver: